The Joint-Payee Question

 California Rules of Professional Conduct Rule 1.15

-The restrictive endorsement “FOR DEPOSIT ONLY · LAW OFFICES OF STEVEN D. SILVERSTEIN” on cashier’s check #0084412016 does not, on its face, designate a client trust account.
+Client Trust Fund FrameworkThe restrictive endorsement “For Deposit Only · Law Offices of Steven D. Silverstein” on cashier’s check #0084412016 does not, on its face, designate a client trust account.
 Whether the funds were directed to an IOLTA-qualified Trust Account or to the firm’s general operating account is a documentary question subject to subpoena of JPMorgan Chase Bank, N.A. records under account holder Steven D. Silverstein (CA Bar #86466) or any law-office entity name.

 California Probate Code §§ 4400 et seq.

-An attorney’s authority to represent a client in legal matters does not, standing alone, confer authority to endorse the client’s name on a negotiable instrument.
-Endorsement of a payee’s name by another person requires a separate written power of attorney under California Probate Code §§ 4400 et seq., and the power of attorney must expressly include authority over banking transactions and negotiable instruments under § 4459 (or its functional equivalent in the executed instrument).
+The Power of Attorney QuestionAn attorney’s authority to represent a client in legal matters does not, standing alone, confer authority to endorse the client’s name on a negotiable instrument.
+Endorsement of a payee’s name by another person requires a separate written power of attorney under California Probate Code §§ 4400 et seq., and that power of attorney must expressly include authority over banking transactions and negotiable instruments under § 4459 (or its functional equivalent in the executed instrument).

 Where an attorney-in-fact endorses an instrument on behalf of a principal, the standard form of endorsement is:

-The endorsement chain on cashier’s check #0084412016 does not contain a signature in that form.
-The endorsement chain contains:
+“Phat K. Tran, by Steven D. Silverstein, his attorney-in-fact”The endorsement chain on cashier’s check #0084412016 does not contain a signature in that form.
+It contains:

-- A “FOR DEPOSIT ONLY · LAW OFFICES OF STEVEN D. SILVERSTEIN” rubber-stamp endorsement, which on its face is a deposit instruction by the law office, not an endorsement on behalf of a co-payee.
+- A “For Deposit Only · Law Offices of Steven D. Silverstein” rubber-stamp endorsement, which on its face is a deposit instruction by the law office, not an endorsement on behalf of a co-payee.

 - A JPMorgan Chase Bank depositary-bank endorsement.